 There are many questions people typically have when wanting to install a wood stove, most of which relate to the installation of the pipe that vents air and smoke from the stove.
 Does it have to be straight?
 Does it have to vent to the outdoors?
 How many bends does it need?
-We will answer all these questions and more in this article.

 How Much Angle Can You Have on a Single-Wall Wood Stove Pipe?

 An ideal stove pipe should be short and straight, as much so as you can manage.
 The straighter the stove pipe is, the better the ventilation and easier time smoke will have going up and out of your home.

 The fewer bends you can manage in your stovepipe, the better it is for heating and general function.

 How Many Bends can you have in a Wood Stove Pipe?

 Most places recommend no more than four 45 degree bends in one pipe.
 Alternately, no more than 2 90 degree bends.

 Not only will a straighter stove pipe heat your home more effectively, but the fewer bends you have, the easier the flue is to clean.
 And cleaning will have to be done with some regularity so you can avoid chimney fires.